 This article will provide guidance on How To Serve legal papers in Arizona.
 Arizona has a state-wide registration of process servers in compliance with procedures set forth by the Arizona Supreme Court.
 There is no necessity for a bond, but Arizona servers need to be twenty-one years old, have a high school diploma or GED, pass their FBI background check, and pay for and pass the state licensing test given in the county of their residence.
-An affidavit and a criminal background check are also required to qualify to be a process server.
+An affidavit and a criminal background check are also required to qualify as a process server.

-In order to be eligible to act as a private process server in Arizona, all persons must be certified and comply with the requirements of the Arizona Revised Statutes, Title 11, the Arizona Rules of Civil Procedure, administrative orders, and the administrative rules adopted by the Arizona Supreme Courts
+In order to be eligible to act as a private process server in Arizona, all persons must be certified and comply with the requirements of the Arizona Revised Statutes, Title 11, the Arizona Rules of Civil Procedure, administrative orders, and the administrative rules adopted by the Arizona Supreme Courts.

 BACKGROUND AND WHO CAN SERVE PROCESS